joud-almahdi/TuwaiqCapstone1/README.md

 # User Story

-As someone with so much to do everyday around the clock, I want to keep track of my tasks and when to do them so that I can get them done on time and as efficiently as possible ithout forgetting any of them
+*As someone with so much to do everyday around the clock, I want to keep track of my tasks and when to do them so that I can get them done on time and as efficiently as possible ithout forgetting any of them<br />

+*As someone who is uncertain about their capabilities,I want to change certain aspects of my tasks so that they accomedate my circumstances as I see fit<br />

+*As someone who likes to keep their workspace organized, I want to get rid of completed tasks so that I can keep my list tidy<br />

+*As someone who is forgetful, I want to be reminded of tasks so that I get them done before their due date

 # Planning and Development Process